Welcome to Epicurean Expats!

 Tom has worked every position in the wine industry and is a marketing genius.
 His passion for food has determined many of our travels.

 Lots of people dream of living overseas, but how do you make that dream come true?
 Every blog, article and interview talks about how “wonderful” life is, but how did they get there?
 What steps did they have to go through?
 What obstacles did they encounter?
 We all love hearing about the “happily ever after”, but there’s more to the story than rainbows and butterflies.
 And that’s what we’re going to share with you.
 The good, the bad, and the ugly, and a few surprises along the way.

 There will still be travel, hotels and foodie envy within Epicurean Expats.
 We want to become your eyes and taste buds on the ground.
 Our focus will mainly be in the Colonial Highlands of Mexico, specifically the states of Queretaro and Guanajuato, but we’ll also be sharing trips from other parts of Mexico.

 And don’t worry.
 Our trips around the world have not stopped.
 Since moving to Mexico we’ve been to Peru, Spain, Malta and Italy (posts coming soon!).
 But there’s still plenty to discover right here.
 We aren’t just looking at Mexico as a tourist, but more and more as a local.
-We feel this will help us better serve you on our travels with observing the “real life” of unique destinations.
+We feel this will help us better serve you on your travels with observing the “real life” of unique destinations.